Poodle: Clips and grooming

 The FCI and AKC allows Poodles to be shown in the Puppy, Continental (Lion in the FCI standard), English Saddle, or Sporting (Modern) clip.
-The FCI additionally recognizes the Scandinavian clip.
+The FCI additionally recognises the Scandinavian clip.
 The most popular in the show ring is the Continental clip, where the face and rear end of the body are clipped, leaving tufts on the hocks and tip of the tail and rosettes on the hips.
 A similar clip was historically used to prevent the poodle from getting weighted down by their fur when swimming to retrieve a bird, while still leaving their joints and vital organs covered.
-Pet poodles are most often clipped similarly to the Sporting clip — evenly over their entire body, with the face and paws cut shorter.
+Pet poodles are most often clipped similarly to the Sporting clip —evenly over their entire body, with the face and paws cut shorter.

 In most cases, whether a Poodle is in a pet or show clip, the hair is completely brushed out.
 Poodle hair can also be "corded" with rope-like mats similar to those of a Komondor or human dreadlocks.
 Though once as common as the curly Poodle, corded Poodles are now rare.
 Corded coats are difficult to keep clean and take a long time to dry after washing.
 Corded Poodles may be shown in all major kennel club shows.

 Colours

 The Poodle has a wide variety of colouring, including white, black, brown, blue, gray, silver, café au lait, silver beige, cream, apricot, and red, and patterns such as parti-, abstract, sable, brindle and phantom.
-Recognized FCI colourations are black, white, brown, gray, and fawn.
-Recognition of multi-colored Poodles varies by registry.
+Recognised FCI colourations are black, white, brown, gray, fawn, brindle, black&fawn, brown&fawn, bicolour and tricolour.
+Recognition of multi-coloured Poodles varies by registry.
 They were common historically, but became less popular in the early 1900s, and are excluded from many registries.
-The American Kennel Club (AKC) recognizes Poodles in either solid-coloured and multi-colored coats; however, only solid-colored poodles may compete in conformation.
+The American Kennel Club (AKC) recognises Poodles in either solid-coloured and multi-coloured coats; however, only solid-coloured poodles may compete in conformation.

 A parti-Poodle has patches of any other solid colour over a primarily white coat.
 When a parti-coloured Poodle has black-and-white markings that resemble those of a tuxedo, it is called a "tuxedo" Poodle.
 An abstract Poodle is primarily solid-coloured, with patches of white.
-Phantom Poodles have a solid main color with a lighter colour appearing on their "eyebrows", muzzle and throat, legs and feet and below their tail.
-Phantom Poodles may also have a full face of the secondary color.
+Phantom Poodles have a solid main colour with a lighter colour appearing on their "eyebrows", muzzle and throat, legs and feet and below their tail.
+Phantom Poodles may also have a full face of the secondary colour.

 Temperament

 Poodles are a highly intelligent, energetic, and sociable breed.
-A 1994 book by Stanley Corey ranked them second out of 130 breeds in "working and obedience intelligence", a measure of their ability to learn from humans.
-They are an active dog, requiring regular physical and intellectual activities.
+A 1994 book by Stanley Coren ranked them second out of 130 breeds in "working and obedience intelligence", a measure of their ability to learn from humans.
 Shyness or sharpness is considered a serious fault in the breed.
-Though not suitable as a guard dog because it is neither a territorial breed nor particularly aggressive, Poodles tend to be protective of their families and are good with children.